exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 The nested property `author.name` is mapped to the column `AUTHOR_NAME`.

-In order to let the adapter create the described mapping we create the following definition in the `mapping` property:
+In order to let the adapter create the described mapping we create the following definition in property `mapping`:

 ```json
 {